Pssst — Ikea's Having A Winter Sale & It's GOOD

-Ikea — Scandinavian furniture megastore and the sole reason we have anywhere to sit or sleep in our apartments — has an end-of-year treat for us.
-Its winter sale, which runs from December 26 through January 10, is a veritable wonderland of discounted home basics.
+Ikea — Scandinavian furniture megastore and the sole reason we have anywhere to sit or sleep in our homes — has an end-of-year treat for us.
+Its winter sale, which runs from December 26 to January 10, is a veritable wonderland of discounted home basics.
 That means you can start 2017 off with a bang (or, at least, a new bookshelf).

 Deals run up to 50% off and there's something for nearly every room in the house.
 So you'll have a little bit of wiggle room to grab a few full-priced goodies, too.
 Oh, and even better?
-If you sign up to join Ikea's rewards program (it's free!), all food purchases from the store's restaurant over the weekend are free if you spend at least $100 in-store.
-Did somebody say all-you-can eat Swedish meatballs?
+If you sign up to join Ikea's rewards program (it's free!), you get an extra 10% off sale prices.

 Click through to see all the deals – but hurry, because you can only get them while supplies last.
 We suspect that won't be long.